The64thGamer/cheeseepedia/content/transcriptions/march-1991-segment-3.md

 **Chuck E. Cheese:**

 And so long for now.
 But before we go, I’d like to thank my co-stars.
 Helen Henny, Jasper T. Jowls, Pasqually, and the leader of the band, Mr. Munch.
-Oh, by the way, I’m Chuck E Cheese.
+Oh, by the way, I’m Chuck E. Cheese.
 We had a great time entertaining you today and we want you to stick around for more.
 We’ll be back in a little bit.
 So long